GoogleCloudPlatform/python-docs-samples/dataflow/gemma/README.md

 ### Create Pub/Sub topics for input and output

 Follow the [Google Cloud documentation for creating Pub/Sub topics](https://cloud.google.com/pubsub/docs/create-topic#pubsub_create_topic-Console).
 This example uses two: one input topic and one output topic.
+For input, you will need to have a subscription to the topic to pass to the model.

 ### Download and save the model